 Editor’s Note: If there are some activities on this list you can’t do right now, be sure to make a list for future fun!

 1. Go on a bike ride.
 Dads never forget the day when our daughters graduate from using training wheels to being able to ride solo on two wheels.
-Father-daughter bikes rides are ideal ways to enjoy and explore the great outdoors together.
+Father-daughter bike rides are ideal ways to enjoy and explore the great outdoors together.

 2. Go to work together.
 And not just on Take Your Child to Work Day.
 Pick a random day for your daughter to play hooky from school, and bring her to work.
 Whether you spend your day filing TPS reports or you’re the master of your own business, sharing with your daughter what you do for a living (and showing off how awesome she is to your co-workers) will give each of you great and lasting insights into each other.

 4. Ride a carousel.
-There’s nothing quite like a leisurely ride on a merry-go-round with your little girl, whether it’s at one of the country’s most awesome carousels like the one at Disneyland, or at the local park.
+There’s nothing quite like a leisurely ride on a merry-go-round with your little girl, whether it’s at one of the country’s most awesome carousels like the one at Disneyland, or the local park.

 5. Have “the talk.”
 Because it’s never too early to teach your daughter the incontrovertible fact that the Marvel Comic Universe is vastly superior to the DC Comic Universe, Wonder Woman notwithstanding.

 6. Build something.
-Start a project and be sure to use tools because it’s never too soon to teach your kid how to be handy.
+Start a project, and be sure to use tools because it's never too soon to teach your kid how to be handy.

 7. Prepare a family meal together.
 Your spouse will appreciate whatever you and your daughter whip up in the kitchen, and your kiddo—no matter how young she is—will start to learn the joys of creating yummy eats for others.